CMC — Critical Metals and Circularity

 A voice that can't be diluted

-Governance built so the community can never be quietly captured:
+Governance built so the collective can never be quietly captured:

-• One member, one vote — always, at every size of company and every level of capital.
+• One member, one vote — always, at every size of company and every level of contribution.

 • The governance board is elected by the members.
 Candidates must be members who have reached Owner standing — governed by people with real skin in the game.